gsuuon/tabenol/notes/Design.md

 let applyQueriesFilter objStore keys queries =
     // sequentially filters keys list which match successive queries

-    let query :: restQueries = queries

-    let curResultKeys = execQuery query

-    for q in restQueries do
-        let results = execOnKeys curResultKeys q
-        curResultsKeys = results

-    return curResultsKeys
+    return queries.fold (keys, (curKeys, query) => execOnKeys curKeys query)

 let applyQueriesJoin objStore keys queries =
     // Collects any key which matches
     // Run in parallel

-    let cumulatedKeys = []

-    let queryJobs =
-        queries.map
-            wrapQueryAsAsync (execOnKeys keys q)
+    let queryJobs = queries.map (q => wrapQueryAsAsync (execOnKeys keys q))

     queryJobs.WaitAll()

     let results =
-        queryJobs.reduce(
-            new Set(),
-            (allResults, results) => allResults.addAll(results)
+        queryJobs.reduce(new Set(), (allResults, results) => allResults.addAll(results))
-        )

     return sortedList results
 ```
-If I use this, it might be better for perf if key is an int not a string (url), since I'll be operating on lists of keys.
+If I use this, might be better for perf if key is an int since I'll be operating on lists of keys frequently.

 Alternatively I could attempt to apply all filters immediately on every entry.
 This lets me return results asynchronously as I go.
-Possibly less performant since I'm not sure how to do this while actually taking advantage of the indices, but we'd only ever iterate over the entries once instead of once for every query (but indexed).
+Possibly less performant since I'm not sure how to do this while actually taking advantage of the indices, but I'd only ever iterate over the entries once instead of once for every query (but indexed).